-Send Email notifications
+Send /save notifications

-Check this box in order to enable E-mail notification for the given user.
+Check this box in order to enable E-mail notification, notifications to file or both for the user.

 Notification Events

 Define which events are to be sent.
 Any event added to the table will cause an E-mail to be sent when the matching event occurs.